Road Trip: Yucatan Peninsula Itinerary

 Playa del Carmen (2 days)

 Playa del Carmen is an interesting place.
 It’s not as trashy as Cancun but is still adorned with the beachfront bars and drunken tourists.
 But mixed in amongst all this are non-Mexican retirees and backpackers.
 The sandy streets, cheap beers, thumping clubs and the cenotes definitely make it worth visiting.

 Things to do in Playa del Carmen

-Swim with turtles: A well-known area nearby called Akumal Bay is famous for snorkelling with sea turtles, and just down the road from it, is one of the best cenote snorkelling places I’ve visited in the Yucatan called Yal-Ku.
+Swim with turtles: A well-known area nearby called Akumal Bay is famous for snorkeling with sea turtles, and just down the road from it, is one of the best cenote snorkeling places I’ve visited in the Yucatan called Yal-Ku.

 Diving: You could do a day trip to Cozumel Island.
 You can also do any of the diving you can do from Cancun or Isla Mujeres as they are really close.